mvolkmann/blog/src/prolog.md

 ## Typical Flow

+To evaluate a query in an interactive session, enter a query terminated with a period.
+If the query does not contain any variables then `true` or `false` will be output.
+If the query does contain variables, the first set of values that satisfy the query will be output.
+To see the next set, press the semicolon key.

+To evaluate operators that result in value, assign the expression to a variable.
+For example, entering `X = 1 + 2.` will output `X = 3.`

 The typical steps to run a Prolog program are:

 1. Add facts and rules to a Prolog source file that has an extension of `.pl`